lfiathan/lfiathan/README.md

 # Hi there, I'm Alif Aditya 👋

-I'm an Informatics Engineering student at PENS with a deep passion for the intersection of **Machine Learning**, **open-source systems**, and **ethical technology**.
+I'm an Informatics Engineering student at PENS with a deep passion for the intersection of **Machine Learning**, **open-source systems**, and **Mobile**.
 I enjoy building things that are not only efficient and scalable but also responsible and beneficial.
-My goal is to leverage technology to solve complex problems and contribute to a better digital future.
+My goal is to leverage technology to solve complex problems and contribute to a better future.

 ---

 ### 🚀 What I'm Currently Focused On

 * **Diving deep into Machine Learning** as a cohort in the **[ASAH by Dicoding](https://www.dicoding.com/asah)**.
-* **Leading and contributing** to the **[MODISCH PENS](https://github.com/pens-pbl)** as an Assistant Scrum Master.
+* **Developing and contributing** to the **[MODISCH PENS](https://github.com/pens-pbl)** as an Assistant Scrum Master.
 * **Exploring new technologies** and sharing knowledge as a Staff member in the **IEEE Student Branch PENS** (Technology and Education Division).

 ---